vlvovch/pendulum-studio/README.md

 - Live wallpaper

 ## License
-This software is licensed under Apache-2.0.
+This software is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more information.

 *Copyright (C) 2015-2018  Volodymyr Vovchenko*